MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/jira-data-center-connector.md

 Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before expanding the rollout to a broader audience.
 To know more about limited rollout, click [here](/microsoftsearch/staged-rollout-for-graph-connectors).

 At this point, you are ready to create the connection for your Jira Data Center.
-You can acknowledge the notice and then click on the **Create** button and the Microsoft Graph connector starts indexing data from your Jira Data Center site.
+You can acknowledge the notice and then click on the **Create** button and the Microsoft 365 Copilot connector starts indexing data from your Jira Data Center site.

 For other settings, we set defaults based on what works best with Jira Data Center data.
 The default values are as follows: